-Next to Jackson, Mississippi’s state capital, Gulfport is the second largest city in Mississippi.
-Gulfport was founded by William Hardy, president of the Gulf and Ship Island Railroad which connected inland lumber mills to the coast in 1898.
-Eventually Joseph Jones took over the Gulf and Ship Island Railroad, dredged the harbor, and opened the shipping channel to the sea.
-By 1902, the harbor was completed and the Port of Gulfport became a working seaport, which now accounts for millions of dollars in annual sales and tax revenue.
+Next to Jackson, Mississippi’s state capital, Gulfport is the second-largest city in Mississippi.
+Gulfport was founded by William Hardy, president of the Gulf and Ship Island Railroad, which connected inland lumber mills to the coast in 1898.
+Eventually, Joseph Jones took over the Gulf and Ship Island Railroad, dredged the harbor, and opened the sea’s shipping channel.
+By 1902, the harbor was completed, and the Port of Gulfport became a working seaport, which now accounts for millions of dollars in annual sales and tax revenue.

-With a wide verity of property such as beachfront, countryside estates, new construction and waterfront properties, Gulfport offers a little bit of everything.
-No matter what type of property you may be looking for Gulfport probably has it.
-Some of the most scenic properties in Gulfport can be found at the beach or on Second Street in down town Gulfport but there are many gorgeous neighborhoods throughout the city.
-Some of the most prestigious neighborhoods in Gulfport are: Brighton Place, Stanton Place, Florence Gardens, Bayou View, Swan Lake and Bayou Oaks.
-Florence Gardens is a relatively new subdivision with its own private elementary school at the back of the neighborhood.
+With a wide variety of property such as beachfront, countryside estates, new construction, and waterfront properties, Gulfport offers a little bit of everything.
+No matter what type of property you may be looking for, Gulfport probably has it.
+Some of the most scenic properties in Gulfport can be found at the beach or on Second Street in downtown Gulfport, but there are many gorgeous neighborhoods throughout the city.
+Some of the most prestigious Gulfport neighborhoods are Brighton Place, Stanton Place, Florence Gardens, Bayou View, Swan Lake, and Bayou Oaks.
+Florence Gardens is a relatively new subdivision with its own private elementary school at the neighborhood’s back.
 One of the largest and most established neighborhoods in Gulfport is Bayou View.
-The Bayou View area offers some of the best public schooling in Gulfport and a verity of homes including waterfront, new construction and homes dating back to the 1950’s.
+The Bayou View area offers some of the best public schoolings in Gulfport and various homes, including waterfront, new construction, and homes dating back to the 1950s.